burcukolcak/burcukolcak.github.io/_pages/research.md

 Kolcak, Burcu and Katherine T. McCabe.
 2021.
 Federalism at a partisan’s convenience: public opinion on federal intervention in 2020 election policy. <i> Journal of Elections, Public Opinion and Parties. </i> https://doi.org/10.1080/17457289.2021.1924741

-### Working Papers
+### Submitted

-Robert  R. Kaufman, R.  Daniel  Kelemen,  and  Burcu  Kolcak.
+Kaufman, Robert  R., R. Daniel  Kelemen,  and  Burcu  Kolcak.
 “Federalism and Democratic Backsliding in Comparative Perspective”.
-(R \& R)
+(R & R)

-Michael  R. Kenwick,  Burcu  Kolcak,  and  Sumin  Lee.
+Kenwick, Michael, Burcu  Kolcak,  and  Sumin  Lee.
 “The  Civil – Military Divide in Congressional Speech:  Evidence From The U.S. Congress During the Wars in Iraq and Afghanistan”. (under review)

+### Working Papers

-Burcu Kolcak.
+Kolcak, Burcu .
 “The Dynamics of Support and Opposition to the Black Lives Matter Movement”. (draft available upon request)

-Alexandra Filindra , Mia Gandenberger, Burcu Kolcak  and Anita Manatschal.
+Filindra, Alexandra, Mia Gandenberger, Burcu Kolcak & Anita Manatschal.
 "Who is Allowed to Criticize the Government". (draft available upon request)

 ### In Progress

-Burcu Kolcak.
+Kolcak, Burcu .
 "Spatial Patterns of Repression and Prejudice: Opposition Enclaves in Authoritarian Regimes".

-Burcu Kolcak.
+Kolcak, Burcu .
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".